awesomemotive/easy-digital-downloads/readme.txt

 * Sofort
 * and more!

-With our included integrations, new payment methods are added when they become available, usually without any updates or changes!
+With our smart payment method integrations, you get access to most of the latest payment methods as soon as they are available, without any code changes or updates.

 = Make decisions with powerful reporting =
 Unlock the full potential of your digital store with Easy Digital Downloads — the best WordPress ecommerce solution renowned for its powerful reporting features.
 Dive deep into the heart of your digital business with tools designed not just to give you insights into what is happening in your business now, but also to help you make decisions that will help you grow your business.

-With the included date comparison tools, you can compare your sales, revenue, customers, and other data from one period to another, giving you the insights to make informed decisions and accelerate your growth.
+With the included date comparison tools, you can monitor trends in your sales, revenue, customers, and other data from one period to another, giving you the insights to make informed decisions and accelerate your growth.
 Some of the data points you get access to include:

 * Customer growth
 * Revenue and Sales